 - You need to open Canvas on the Google Chrome internet browser and to download the HonorLock Chrome Extension.
 Other internet browsers will not be compatible with Honorlock.
 You must use a PC or Mac. - Make sure you have a stable Internet connection wherever you are taking the exam. - Students must install the HonorLock Extension within Chrome - HonorLock will not support certain operating system versions.
 You can find the updated Minimum System Requirements and a system compatibility test at www.honorlock.com/support. - You will need to take the exam on a desktop computer or laptop with a webcam and microphone set up on your chosen device.
 This will not work on mobile devices or tablets, including iPads and smart phones. - You need to make sure that the camera is always facing you if the camera does not stay facing you or if you are out of frame, the exam will pause, preventing you from continuing, even midway through. - A live proctor pop-in may ask you to conduct a 360-degree scan of your testing room/environment.
 The testing environment should be cleared of any clutter, no notes, or textbooks laying out.
-These could constitute a violation of the Honor Code (e.g., academic dishonesty). - Cell phones, tablets, smart watches, calculators, earphones, and other external electronic devices must be removed from the vicinity of the testing space (ideally outside the room). - Make sure the room you are taking the exam in is well-lit and that you are by yourself (private space).
+These could constitute a violation of the Honor Code (e.g., academic dishonesty). - You may be asked to conduct a full room scan at the start of your exam.
+It is recommended that you do this thoroughly to demonstrate your electronics are put away and off, and that your exam setting is a well-lit, private room on a desk or tabletop. - Cell phones, tablets, smart watches, calculators, earphones, and other external electronic devices must be removed from the vicinity of the testing space (ideally outside the room). - Make sure the room you are taking the exam in is well-lit and that you are by yourself (private space).
 Rooms that are not bright enough may get flagged as "blurry" or "unclear".
 Avoid posters or photographs on the wall behind you; try to minimize noise, including talking aloud.
 These will also flag your exam, which will be reviewed by a member of the instructor team for the course to confirm or refute any academic dishonesty. - You must have a valid and clear photo identification (ID) card (e.g., Gator ID, driver's license, passport) to show at the start of the exam.
 Make sure the image is clear. - Only one screen and one web browser tab (which is that is being used for the exam) in Chrome is allowed; you are not permitted multiple monitors.
 Honorlock has an integrity algorithm that can detect search-engine use, so do not attempt to search for answers, even if it is on a secondary device. - An Honorlock Practice Quiz will be set up under Quizzes in Canvas.
 Please go through this practice test well in-advance of taking the exam.
 This practice quiz allows you to go through all the pre-assessment checks so you will know what to expect when taking the exam itself.
 Take the practice quiz on the device you intend to take the exam on, in the same environment (building, room, lighting). - Failure to meet the items above may result in a zero grade.
 If you encounter any issues with the testing platform or the exam, you should immediately contact Honorlock for assistance.
 If this fails, you need to email your course instructor right away with specific details (e.g., screenshots of your chat conversation with Honorlock with time stamps) of what occurred so that they can assist you as quickly as possible.